OISF/suricata/doc/userguide/rules/transforms.rst

 The option values must be ``,`` separated and can appear in any order.

+.. note:: ``from_base64`` follows RFC 4648 by default i.e. encounter with any character that is not found in the base64 alphabet leads to rejection of that character and the rest of the string.

 Format::

     from_base64: [[bytes <value>] [, offset <offset_value> [, mode: strict|rfc4648|rfc2045]]]